PhoenixIndustries/phoenixblog/site/content/what-is-manjaro.md

 ## How much does it cost?
 ---

-Manjaro is completely free and was, is and will always be created only for the sake of creating a nice, easy-to-use and stable operating system.
-As with most Linux distributions here **you** - the user - are the focus, not earning money, selling your data or taking away the control from you.
+Manjaro is completely free and always will be.
+It was created, so we can have a nice Linux based operating system that is easy to use and stable.
+As with most Linux distributions, **you the user**, is the main focus, we do not take control away from you.
+Manjaro considers privacy very important, we do not sell your data.

 ---